Dale Enterprise, Virginia: Climate

 Typical of the Shenandoah Valley, Dale Enterprise is situated in the transition between a humid subtropical climate and humid continental climate (Köppen Cfa and Dfa, respectively).
 The normal monthly mean temperature ranges from 32.4 F in January to 74.8 F in July.
 Record temperatures range from −25 F on January 14, 1912, up to 105 F as recently as January 6, 1999.

 History

-Dale Enterprise is at the northern edge of “The Burnt District,” an area in which in early October, 1864, during the American Civil War, Union General Philip Sheridan ordered all of the houses to be burned in retribution for the death of a young staff officer, Lieutenant John Rodgers Meigs.
+Dale Enterprise is at the northern edge of “The Burnt District,” an area in which in early October 1864, during the Civil War, Union General Philip Sheridan ordered all of the houses to be burned in retribution for the death of a young staff officer, Lieutenant John Rodgers Meigs.
 Lt.
 Meigs was mortally wounded by Confederate cavalry scouts a couple miles southeast of Dale Enterprise on October 3, 1864.
 Many families in the Dale Enterprise vicinity lost their homes, farm buildings, and livestock in the ensuing destruction, despite the fact that most of the area families were pacifist Mennonites.